Hospital PMI® at 57%

-(Tempe, Arizona) — Economic activity in the hospital subsector grew in September for the 28th consecutive month, say the nation’s hospital supply executives in the latest Hospital ISM® Report On Business®.
+(Tempe, Arizona) — Economic activity in the hospital subsector grew in September after contracting in August, the second time in the previous five months, with 35 consecutive months of growth prior to that, say the nation's hospital supply executives in the latest Hospital ISM® Report On Business®.

-The report was issued today by Nancy LeMaster, MBA, Chair of the Institute for Supply Management® (ISM®) Hospital Business Survey Committee: “The Hospital PMI® registered 57.9 percent in September, a 4.4-percentage point increase from the August reading of 53.5 percent, indicating a 28th consecutive month of growth.
-The Business Activity, New Orders and Employment indexes all increased compared to August.
-The Case Mix Index registered 47.5 percent, a decrease of 6 percentage points compared to the August figure of 53.5 percent.
-The Days Payable Outstanding Index registered 52.5 percent, down 5 percentage points from the 57.5 percent reported in August.
-The Technology Spend Index registered 60.5 percent, a 6-percentage point increase from the August reading of 54.5 percent.”
+The report was issued today by Nancy LeMaster, MBA, Chair of the Institute for Supply Management® (ISM®) Hospital Business Survey Committee: “The Hospital PMI® registered 57 percent in September, a 9.5-percentage point increase from the August reading of 47.5 percent, indicating expansion after one month of contraction.
+The Business Activity Index increased compared to August.
+The New Orders and Employment indexes moved back into expansion territory.
+The Supplier Deliveries Index also returned to expansion (which indicates slower delivery performance).
+The Case Mix Index moved into contraction, registering 48 percent, a decrease of 3 percentage points compared to the August figure of 51 percent.
+The Days Payable Outstanding Index returned to contraction territory at 46.5 percent, down 5 percentage points from the 51.5 percent reported in August.
+The Technology Spend Index reading of 51 percent is an increase of 3.5 percentage points compared to the 47.5 percent recorded in August.
+The Touchless Orders Index registered 49 percent, up 2 percentage points from the August reading of 47 percent.”

 About This Report